VDKamani/ShellScripts/README.md

 - **`Backup_Directory`**: Script to Backup single directory .File backup Task - if a new file is added, then only the script runs.

+- **`dyanamic_swap_creation`**: Script to create a swap memory with the size allocation via user also changing the swapiness value and catch-pressure value as well.

+- **`swap_deletion`**: Script to delete the swap that we created and also change the swapiness and catch pressure to defaulte value.

 ## Usage

 To use these scripts, follow these steps: